rabiasonmez/kodluyoruz-project-bizplanner/README.md

-# "Twinkle" Website Template
+# "Biz Planner" Website Template

-"Twinkle" is a one page design made by [Rakib Kowshar](https://dribbble.com/rakibkowshar).
+"Biz Planner" is a one page design made by [Rakib Kowshar](https://dribbble.com/rakibkowshar).

 ### Design